Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

-A converged solution to $n$ decimal places is achieved by iteratively repeating a calculation that started with one selected realization of the initial conditions with smaller tolerance for each subsequent calculation.
+A converged solution to $n$ decimal places is achieved by iteratively repeating a calculation that started with one selected realization of the initial conditions with lower tolerance for each subsequent calculation.
 This process is repeated until the first $n$ decimal places of the final phase-space coordinates of two subsequent iterations lead to identical values for the first $n$ digits in the positions and velocities of all particles.
-Once the numerical solution has achieved such a state of convergence, it is deemed to be definitive \citep{2018CNSNS..61..160P}.
+When the numerical solution has achieved this state of convergence, it is deemed to be definitive \citep{2018CNSNS..61..160P}.